 For team goals or efficiencies, other elements crucial for success would be measuring the progress and making the results visible to all team members even if it is simple as updating on a whiteboard daily or weekly.Without the continuous monitoring, it is easy to fall back to the norm, or take a step back.

-Corey Kerns, Senior Finance and Operations Analyst, is responsible for developing and monitoring key performance indicators, as well as assisting in the evaluation of profitability, efficiency and automation strategies.
-Prior to joining Collabrance in 2015, Corey started at GreatAmerica in January 2011 and served as the Senior Business Unit Analyst for the Communication & Data Group.
-As the Business Unit Analyst, Corey led all activities with respect to financial controls and evaluating the financial implications of the business unit’s operating strategy.
-Corey received his B.A. in Business Administration from Wartburg College and an M.B.A. from the University of Iowa.
+Corey Kerns, Vice President and General Manager, is responsible for the overall vision at Collabrance, and oversees sales, marketing, operations, strategic leadership and financial performance.
+In 2015, Corey joined Collabrance as the Senior Finance and Operations Analyst.
+In this role, Corey was responsible for developing and monitoring key performance indicators, as well as assisting in the evaluation of profitability, efficiency and automation strategies.
+Prior to joining Collabrance, Corey started at GreatAmerica in 2011 and served as the Senior Business Unit Analyst for the Connected Technology Group.
+In this role, Corey led all activities with respect to financial controls and evaluating the financial implications of the business unit’s operating strategy.
+Corey received his B.A. in Business Administration from Wartburg College and earned an M.B.A. from the University of Iowa.